scotthayne/Image-Grader/README.md

 # Streamlit Dashboard + Modal Deployment

-This templates develops, spins up, and deploys a Streamlit applications to Modal cloud platform.
+This template develops, spins up, and deploys a [Streamlit](https://github.com/streamlit/streamlit) application to the [Modal](https://modal.com/) cloud platform.
 This project provides a minimal setup for taking any Streamlit dashboard and deploying it to Modal's serverless infrastructure.

 ## Overview